-These days all boilers lpg combi type are all manufactured as a condensing boiler, to get the maximum high efficiency from not only the heating system but also the domestic hot water production too.
-As new lpg boilers are burning fuel at this high efficiency, the result is lower heating bills, due to the condensing function of the boiler.
-This also reduces carbon footprint in a new boiler, when compared to an older non condensing oil boilers lpg boiler that aren’t condensing in function.
+These days all lpg combi boiler types are all manufactured as a condensing boiler, to get the maximum high efficiency from not only the heating system but also the domestic hot water production too.
+As a new lpg combi boiler will burning fuel at this high efficiency, the result is lower heating bills, due to the condensing function of the lpg combi boiler.
+This also reduces carbon footprint in a new boiler, when compared to older non condensing oil boilers.

-Our condensing lpg boilers achieve efficiencies of 105%, with many benefits such as a lower noise output than the majority of the lpg boilers on the UK market, and a patented stainless steel boiler heat exchanger, which is a pipe in pipe design, unlike some of the competition that use an inferior aluminium silicon heat exchanger.
-Our boiler lpg erp rating is “A” for both heating and hot water, which has replaced the old style lpg combi 5 stars max central heating and 5 stars max domestic hot water rating method used for combi boilers lpg fired.
+Our condensing lpg boilers achieve efficiencies of 105%, with many benefits such as a lower noise output than the majority of the lpg combi boilers on the UK market, and a patented stainless steel boiler heat exchanger, which is a pipe in pipe design, unlike some of the competition that use an inferior aluminium silicon heat exchanger.
+Our lpg combi boiler is ErP rating is “A” for both heating and hot water, to reduce a home’s carbon footprint and carbon emissions.

 Gas Boilers – Unique Heat Exchanger